Swansea City

 With a goal every other game from Jason Scotland, Swansea topped the third-flight League One in 2008.
 Narrowly missing a play-off place for the Premier League, Martínez left for Wigan, Brendan Rodgers successfully adapting his playing style a season later.

-With a play-off win over Reading in 2011, Rodgers’ Swansea made the Premier League for the first time.
+Thanks to a play-off win over Reading in 2011, Rodgers’ Swansea made the Premier League for the first time.
 After a creditable first campaign, Rodgers was poached by Liverpool.

 His replacement was former Real and Barça star Michael Laudrup, who had worked miracles at Getafe.
 Picking up his former charge Jonathan de Guzmán and little-known Michu from Spain, Laudrup’s inventive Swansea beat Chelsea 2-0 away to reach the League Cup final.